Seizure: Mechanism

 Seizures are the result of neuronal activity in the brain that is abnormal, excessive, and synchronized (also referred to as hypersynchronous).
-At a cellular level, they reflect a disruption of the normal balance between excitatory and inhibitory neurotransmission.
-Under healthy conditions, excitation (mainly mediated by the neurotransmitter glutamate) and inhibition (primarily via the neurotransmitter GABA) maintain cortical stability.
-An excess of excitation or a failure of inhibition can tip this balance, promoting hypersynchronous neuronal firing characteristic of seizures.
-The transition from an interictal state (between seizures) to an ictal state (seizure) is known as ictogenesis.
-This process involves a cascade of physiological and network-level changes that lead to the sudden onset of pathological activity.
+At a cellular level, they are associated with a disruption of the normal balance between excitatory (mainly mediated by the neurotransmitter glutamate) and inhibitory (primarily via the neurotransmitter GABA) neurotransmission.

-In provoked seizures (e.g., due to trauma, metabolic insults, or infections), acute disturbances in ionic gradients, neurotransmitter release, and neuronal membrane stability may temporarily lower the threshold for seizure activity.

 Brief seizures, such as absence seizures lasting 5–10 seconds, do not cause observable brain damage.
-More prolonged seizures have a higher risk of neuronal death.
-Prolonged and recurrent seizures, such as status epilepticus, typically cause brain damage.
-Scarring of brain tissue (gliosis), neuronal death, and shrinking of areas of the brain (atrophy) are linked to recurrent seizures.
+Prolonged and recurrent seizures can lead to brain damage, such as scarring of brain tissue (gliosis), neuronal death brain atrophy and synaptic reorganization.
 These changes may lead to the development of epilepsy, in a process called epileptogenesis.

 Clinical evaluation

-The clinical evaluation after a seizure event involves confirming if the episode was epileptic in nature, determining its type and cause, and distinguishing it from other conditions that can mimic seizures.
-A careful clinical history and targeted investigations are essential.
+The clinical evaluation after a seizure aims to confirm whether the episode was epileptic, identify its type and underlying cause and rule out conditions that can mimic seizures.

-The events preceding seizure onset, clinical signs observed during the episode, and symptoms following the episode are critical for accurately classifying the seizure type.
-Individuals with focal preserved consciousness seizures may be able to recall detailed information about their seizures.
-However, many individuals cannot recall the details of their own seizures, so obtaining eyewitness accounts is often essential for an accurate diagnosis.
-When available, video recordings can provide valuable supplementary information, particularly in distinguishing epileptic seizures from mimics such as psychogenic nonepileptic seizures.
+Because many individuals cannot recall the details of their own seizures, eyewitness accounts are often essential for an accurate diagnosis.
+When available, video recordings can provide additional information, particularly in distinguishing epileptic seizures from mimics such as psychogenic nonepileptic seizures.

 Clinical history

-A detailed seizure history should include information on pre-ictal, ictal, and post-ictal stages, as described below:
+A detailed seizure history should include information on pre-ictal, ictal and post-ictal stages, as described below: